christine-gk416/horror-house-reviews/README.md

 <br>

-1. As a superuser, I want the option to add and edit featured review to only appear on my profile or the profile of another superuser.
+1. As a superuser, I want the option to add and edit featured reviews to only appear on my profile or the profile of another superuser.

 2. As a superuser, I want to add affiliate links from Amazon so that I can make money from my reviews.